Black Heritage Destinations in Southern New Jersey

 Atlantic City isn’t just the East Coast seaside gaming and resort capital.
 It also offers fascinating treasures and traditions of the Black community.

-Relax on Chicken Bone Beach once the segregated area where Black families gathered to enjoy the Jersey Shore from around 1900 until the passage of the 1964 Civil Rights Act.
-Although created due to enforced racial separation, today it is a symbol of unity and a welcoming place to walk, play and lounge.
+Relax on Chicken Bone Beach, once the segregated stretch of sand at Missouri Avenue where Black families gathered to enjoy the Jersey Shore from around 1900 until the passage of the 1964 Civil Rights Act.
+Although created due to enforced racial separation, today, it is a symbol of unity and a welcoming place to walk, play and lounge.

 Look for the commemorative sign on the beach side of the Boardwalk at its intersection with S. Missouri Avenue, across from Caesars and next to Playground Pier.
 In the warmer months, catch a jazz concert staged by the Chicken Bone Beach Historical Foundation.